 Nancy is a partner in the Litigation and Dispute Resolution practice of Mayer Brown.
 She advises on real estate disputes and litigation (including compulsory sale applications, interpretation of government lease, resolving title issues and building management disputes, urgent interlocutory injunctions to remove obstructions and interference caused by unknown wrongdoers, dispute relating to sale and purchase of properties, adverse possession claims, tenancy disputes etc.), claims for banks, bankruptcy and liquidation-related litigation, PRC related disputes, probate disputes, commercial disputes and arbitrations, cross border disputes and judicial review proceedings.
 She represents property developers, banks and financial institutions, liquidators, statutory body corporate, individuals, corporations as well as Mainland China enterprises.

 Nancy is a Notary Public in Hong Kong and a qualified mediator in the panel list of the Hong Kong Mediation Accreditation Association Limited.
 Nancy speaks English, Cantonese and Mandarin.

-- Represented many major developers in Hong Kong in successfully acquiring interests in the land lots for redevelopment purpose by way of application in the Lands Tribunal for an order for sale of the lots by auction under the Land (Compulsory Sale for Redevelopment) Ordinance (Chapter 545), and through many successful settlement negotiations to acquire the remaining minority owners’ interests in the lots from the minority owners and obtaining sale orders of the following lots and buildings :
+- Represented many major developers in Hong Kong in successfully acquiring 100% interests in the lots for redevelopment purpose by way of application in the Lands Tribunal for an order for sale of the lots by auction under the Land (Compulsory Sale for Redevelopment) Ordinance (Chapter 545), and through many successful settlement negotiations to acquire the remaining interests in the lots from the minority owners and obtaining sale orders of the following lots and buildings :